HelloHaruSystem/haru_chat_auth_server/README.md

 An authentication and user management server for Haru_Chat.
 This server provides authentication, registration, and management

+> **Note:** This project is primarily for learning purposes, in building secure authentication systems with Node.js, Express, and PostgreSQL.

 ## Overview

 Haru_Chat_Auth_Server is a Node.js/Express application that handles all authentication and user management operations for Haru_Chat.
 It works alongside the [Haru_Chat_Server](https://github.com/HelloHaruSystem/haru_chat_server) and integrates with the [Haru_Chat_Client](https://github.com/HelloHaruSystem/haru_chat_client) desktop application.